Bill Reinhard

-Carl William Reinhard (May 17, 1922 – January 30, 2016) was an American football player.
+Carl William Reinhard (May 17, 1922 – January 30, 2016) was an American professional football player and coach.
 He played professionally in the All-America Football Conference (AAFC) for the Los Angeles Dons.
-Born in Los Angeles, California, Reinhard played college football at the University of California, Berkeley and was drafted in the 23rd round of the 1944 NFL Draft by the Washington Redskins.
+Born in Los Angeles, Reinhard played college football at the University of California, Berkeley and was selected in the 23rd round of the 1944 NFL draft by the Washington Redskins.
 His brother Bob Reinhard also played in the AAFC.
+Reinhard served as the head football coach at Glendale Community College in Glendale, California from 1949 to 1957.

 Reinhard died in January 2016 at the age of 93.